 We are Richard and Karen Strait.
 We formed Strait Ministries - Hope for Veterans and their Families over ten years ago.
 We felt God's calling for us to help and minister to other veterans and their families that are dealing with the impact of war and Post-Traumatic Stress just as we have and continue to do.
 We help with the spiritual disconnect, moral and spiritual injury that is caused by Post-Traumatic Stress Disorder, PTSD.
+We gave up nearly all we owned and set out in an RV full-time to do this very important work that the Lord has called and preapred us to do.

 Post-Traumatic Stress Disorder is the current term used.
 It has previously been called shell shock, battle fatigue, soldiers heart, and a few other names in the past 100+ years.
 It is also called Post-Traumatic Stress, PTS, as some medical professionals now feel it is more than a disorder.
 This is happening as they gain a better understanding of Post-Traumatic Stress.